VertisanPRO/VelocityUtil/README.md

 # VelocityUtil

-## The plugin adds RCON for the Velocity proxy server and allows you to send commands to other servers using RCON.
+## The plugin adds RCON for the Velocity proxy and allows you to send commands to other servers using RCON, allowing you to synchronize commands between servers.
+Also, the plugin allows you to run php/bash scripts, in order to run php scripts on the hosting, PHP must be installed.
+You can turn off or turn on all the plug-in modules, so you can turn off functions you don't use and the plug-in won't load them when the server starts.

 | Command | Description | Permission |
 | --- | --- | --- |